-In a paper read 10 February 1945, C. S. Lewis attested, "The very word membership is of Christian origin, but it has been taken over by the world and emptied of all meaning."
-Referring to the Pauline use of the term "member," Lewis stressed complementarity as contrasted to homogeneity.
-I do know that those saved "were added" to the number of disciples.
+I know that those saved "were added" to the number of disciples.
 That this was an ancient understanding is evidenced in early manuscripts that add the words "to the church" to ACTS 2:47.
-Though the words "to the church" may be questioned, the obvious intent of Luke's words is that those baptised were enrolled in the membership of the congregation.
+Though the words "to the church" were not likely part of the original text, the obvious intent of Luke's words is that those baptised were enrolled in the membership of the congregation.

-That individuals were enumerated and recognised as disciples seems abundantly obvious from the New Testament documents.
-In the days preceding Pentecost, we read, "Peter stood up among the brothers" [ACTS 1:15].
-This was a company of about one hundred twenty persons identified as belonging to Christ.
-Among these disciples were "Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew, James the son of Alphaeus and Simon the Zealot and Judas the son of James."
-Included also were "the women and Mary the mother of Jesus, and his brothers" [ACTS 1:13, 14].
-"The women" seems to speak of those women that had followed the Master throughout His ministry.
-Undoubtedly, this group of women would have included Mary Magdalene, Joanna and Mary the mother of James [see Luke 24:10 and Matthew 27:56].
+That individuals were enumerated and recognised as disciples seems abundantly obvious through review of the New Testament documents.
+In the days preceding Pentecost the Word states, "Peter stood up among the brothers" [Acts 1:15].
+This was a company of about 120 persons identified as belonging to Christ.
+As an aside, this number included: "Peter and John and James and Andrew, Philip and Thomas, Bartholomew and Matthew, James the son of Alphaeus and Simon the Zealot and Judas the son of James."
+It also included "The women and Mary the mother of Jesus, and his brothers" [ACTS 1:13, 14].

-Those gathered in the upper room were a distinct group, the composition of which was known to all present.
+Included were the remaining Apostles, Mary the mother of Jesus, the brothers of Jesus, the women that had followed Him throughout His ministry (no doubt including Mary Magdalene, Joanna, Mary the mother of James [see Luke 24:10 and Matthew 27:56]) and others.
+What we observe, therefore, is a distinct group in which the composition was known to all present.
 In other words, there was a criterion for membership and at the least an informal enrolment of those who were thus identified as members.
-Perhaps you would argue that before Pentecost, this group was not a church; but it was certainly a prospective church, if not a nascent church.
+Perhaps you would argue that before Pentecost this group was not a church, but it was certainly a prospective church, if not a nascent church.
 It had all the elements of a church.

-From this pool of members, the assembly prayerfully sought whom God might appoint as a replacement for Judas Iscariot [ACTS 1:21-26].
+From this pool of members, the assembly prayerfully sought whom God might appoint as a replacement for Judas Iscariot [Acts 1:21-26].
 Among the requirements for appointment was the evident qualification that the individual would need to be identified as belonging to the group.
-No unbaptised person could have been part of this group.
-They were threatened by the civil and religious authorities because of their identification with the Lord; thus, no person who refused to identify as part of the group would have been permitted the privilege of serving since they did not belong.
+No unbaptised person could have been part of this group, for they were threatened by the civil and religious authorities because of their identification with the Lord; but also no person who refused to identify as part of the group would have been permitted the privilege of serving since they did not belong.

-In ACTS 2:41 we are given a count of those who were baptised upon confessing Christ as Master of their lives.
-Why maintain a record of the number who were baptised if there is no membership?
+We note a count of those who had received baptised when they confessed Christ as master of their lives in Acts 2:41.
+Why maintain a record of the number baptised if there is no membership?
 In fact, throughout the early account of the church in Jerusalem, there is careful attention to the number of believers who are identified with Christ in baptism [see ACTS 2:47; 5:14; 11:24].